 • 2 to 3 tablespoons of extra virgin olive oil

-Mash with a fork to reduce the eggplant flesh into smaller pieces, stir, then rest in the fridge for about 15 minutes before serving.
+Mash with a fork to reduce the eggplant flesh into smaller pieces, stir, then let it rest in the fridge for about 15 minutes before serving.

 It should resemble a mix between a dip and a Mediterranean eggplant salad.